baro77/winDHCPsrv2syslog/README.md

 5. it's now time to switch to remote prompt: ```Enter-PSSession -Session $s```
 6. "cd" to the folder where you copied NXLog installer at point 4 and launch **quiet** installation: ```msiexec /i nxlog-ce-2.10.2102.msi /quiet``` (usual NXLog installation is graphical, but no GUI here :wink:)
 7. you can check NXLog service is installed and stopped with: ```Get-wmiobject win32_service | where Name -eq nxlog```
-8. "cd" to NXLog standard configuration folder (remember you have done a standard quite installation): ```cd 'C:\Program Files (x86)\nxlog\conf'```
+8. "cd" to NXLog standard configuration folder (remember you have done a standard quite installation): ```cd 'C:\Program Files (x86)\nxlog\conf'```nxlog.conf
-9. edit the configuration file: ```PSEdit .\nxlog.conf```, delete existing content, copy&paste content of the file provided in this repository, and  save the file (NOTE: instead of editing of course you can copy the configuration file as you have done with NXLog installer, if you prefer)
+9. edit the configuration file: ```PSEdit .\nxlog.conf```, delete existing content, copy&paste content of the file provided in this repository (https://github.com/baro77/winDHCPsrv2syslog/blob/master/nxlog.conf), and  save the file (NOTE: instead of editing of course you can copy the configuration file as you have done with NXLog installer, if you prefer)
 10. you can stop and start NXLog service (needed to reread conf file after every new changes) with: ```Stop-Service -name nxlog``` and ```Start-Service -name nxlog```
 11. Once started, you can check NXLog's logs in ```C:\Program Files (x86)\nxlog\data\nxlog.log```